David Robins walks the Scottish Highlands

 View our DVD

 New drop-in sessions for people living with aphasia in the Weymouth and Christchurch area.
-Christchurch starts Tuesday 4 March and Weymouth on Wednesday 19 March.
+Christchurch started on Tuesday 4 March and runs on every first and third Tuesday of the month.
+Weymouth started on Wednesday 19 March and runs on every first and third Wednesday of the month.

 Drop-in is led by people with aphasia, so come along and relax over tea and coffee.
 Click here for the details.